devonfw-forge/python-data-driven-decisions/README.md

 Therefore it is being utilized to get rid of all the outliers that may come from errors when creating the data or from unexpected years.

 2- **Substitution of the NaN values**.
-The Nan values´ treatment develop has been a mix, between the linear interpolation and backwards filling.
+The Nan values´ treatment developed has been a mix, between the linear interpolation and backwards filling.
 The linear interpolation a form of interpolation, which involves the generation of new values based on an existing set of values.
 Linear interpolation is achieved by geometrically rendering a straight line between two adjacent points on a graph or plane.
 Whereas the backwards filling, will help us to arrive to those values which have not been fullfilled with the linear interpolation.

 # Run the application
 ## Dependencies